andrewstanton1/Metropolis-Algorithm-for-rotor-lattice/README.md

 git clone https://github.com/andrewstanton1/Metropolis-Algorithm-for-rotor-lattice.git
 ```
 # Demo:
 In the demo folder there is an expected output for polarization vs temperature for a run with 10 data points.
-The configuration and parameters of this demo run are set by default in the parameters.py folder found in the rotor-model folder.
 The demo folder also contains snapshots of the state of the lattice are recorded at N = 1000*x, x=0,1,...,10.
 The expected runtime of this demo is 1 hour and 15 minutes on average.

 # Instructions for use:
-To run - checkout the branch and launch a Jupyter Notebook session in the rotor-model directory.
-Ensure all Python dependencies and runtime are installed as defined in requirements.txt and runtime.txt.
+Launch a Jupyter Notebook session in the rotor-model directory.
+Run pip install -r requirements.txt
 Configure parameters in parameters.py (note: default parameters are set for demoing).
 Run each cell in the rotor_model notebook to calculate the polarization across temperature.
 Run each cell in lattice_visual_random to generate a real-time simulation of the lattice structure.